Dec 9, 2009

 Here are some other practical things we did...like here on the side, Miriam, David and Ishmael, making an easy and useful tool to measure contours...

-The same tool, if we have other materials, like a hoze and tape...
+The same tool, if we have other materials, like a hose and tape...

 And practicing...Off we went to the woods...